semanticarts/gist/doc/Contributing.md

 Pull Requests
 -----

+### Creating the Pull Request (PR)

 - Once your work is ready to be merged into the develop branch, you will create a pull request (PR).
 - Before submitting the PR, you should ensure that you have run the serializer and pulled from develop into your working branch, as above for implementation.
+- Submit the PR to develop (the default branch) and assign it to the release project.
+- Assign one or more reviewers, as specified below.

-- Content of the PR:
+### Contents of the PR

-  - Each PR is atomic, addressing a single issue.
+- Each PR should be atomic, addressing a single issue.
+This allows it to be accepted or rejected as a whole
 - The PR should address the entirety of an issue.
 If it does not, either the PR should be modified or the issue should be revisited and broken up into parts.
-  - Reviewers are charged with rejecting the PR with appropriate requests if either of these is violated.
-- The title of the PR should contain the keywords "fixes #nnn" where nnn is the issue number.
+- The title of the PR should contain the keywords "fixes #nnn" (or another of the [GitHub keywords](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)) where nnn is the issue number.
 This automatically closes the issue when the PR is merged.
-- Submit the PR to develop (the default branch) and assign it to the release project.
+- The PR should include an update to the release notes for the issue.
+Format:
+  - One-line or so summary of change, followed by a link to the issue.
+This may be a copy of the issue title if that is well-phrased.
+  - Verbs hould be in the past tense: e.g., "changed" rather than "change," "corrected" rather than "corrects."
+  - Example: Replaced all "xs" namespace prefixes for XML Schema with "xsd."
+Corrects issue [158](https://github.com/semanticarts/gist/issues/158).

+### Assigning Reviewers

 - Assign reviewer(s) based on the impact of the issue (major, minor, patch).
 The impact level should be labelled on the issue; if not, refer to the forthcoming Change and Release Management document.
   - Major: three reviewers
   - Minor: two reviewers